 Intention, Purpose and Brand Identity

-Humberstone writes that, "Intention will make the difference between a superficially pretty brand and one that has traction.
+She writes that, “Intention will make the difference between a superficially pretty brand and one that has traction.
 One that captures the essence of your business and wins you work.”

-Are you ready to invest in your brand?
+Ready to invest in your brand?
 I promise you’ll enjoy it - let’s go!

 Previous